edwinRNDR/wfc/README.md

 # wfc

-A wave-function collapse library in Kotlin.
+A wave-function collapse (WFC) library in Kotlin.

+Implements 2D and 3D overlapping and tiling WFC models.

 _wfc_ consists of three modules: